Jill Biden: Education and career, marriages and family

 Jacobs enrolled in Brandywine Junior College in Pennsylvania for one semester.
 She intended to study fashion merchandising but found it unsatisfying.
 She married Bill Stevenson, a former college football player, in February 1970 taking the name Jill Stevenson.
 Within a couple of years he opened the Stone Balloon in Newark, Delaware, near the University of Delaware.
 It became one of the most successful college bars in the nation.

-She switched her enrollment to the University of Delaware becoming a student in its College of Arts and Sciences, declaring English as her major.
-She took a year off from college and did a little modeling for a local agency in Wilmington to supplement her income.
-She and Stevenson drifted apart and they separated in 1974.
+She switched her enrollment to the University of Delaware, becoming a student in its College of Arts and Sciences, declaring English as her major.
+She took a year off from college and did some modeling for a local agency in Wilmington to supplement her income.
+She and Stevenson drifted apart and separated in 1974.

 She met Senator Joe Biden in March 1975.
-They met on a blind date set up by Joe's brother Frank, who had known her in college, though Biden had seen her photograph in a local advertisement.
-Although he was nearly nine years her senior, she was impressed by his more formal appearance and manners compared to the college men she had known, and after their first date, she told her mother, "Mom, I finally met a gentleman."
-Meanwhile, she was going through turbulent divorce proceedings with Stevenson; the court case ended with her not getting the half-share in the Stone Balloon she had wanted.
+They met on a blind date set up by his brother Frank, who had known her in college, though Biden had seen her photograph in a local advertisement.
+Although he was nearly nine years her senior, she was impressed by his appearance and manners, which were more formal than those of the college men she had known.
+After their first date, she told her mother, "Mom, I finally met a gentleman."
+Meanwhile, she was going through turbulent divorce proceedings with Stevenson.
+She petitioned for a half-share in the Stone Balloon club, but the court case ended without its being awarded to her.
 A civil divorce was granted in May 1975.

 She graduated with a Bachelor of Arts in English from the University of Delaware in 1975.
 She began her career as a substitute teacher for the Wilmington public school system, then taught high school English full-time for a year at St. Mark's High School in Wilmington.
 Around this time she spent five months working in Biden's Senate office; this included weekly trips with the senator's mobile outreach operation to the southern portions of the state.

-She and Joe Biden were married on June 17, 1977, at the Chapel at the United Nations in New York City.
-It was described afterward by Joseph R. Biden, Sr. as "a very private affair" that was officiated by a Jesuit priest; the nature of the ceremony in religious terms is unclear.

-This was four and a half years after his first wife, Neilia Hunter Biden, and infant daughter, Naomi Christina Biden, died in a motor vehicle accident; Joe had proposed several times before she accepted, as she was wary of entering the public spotlight, anxious to remain focused on her own career, and initially hesitant to take on the commitment of raising his two young sons who had survived the accident.
-They spent their honeymoon at Lake Balaton in the Hungarian People's Republic, behind the Iron Curtain.
-She raised Beau and Hunter, and they called her Mom, but she did not formally adopt them.
+Jill and Joe Biden were married on June 17, 1977, at the Chapel at the United Nations in New York City.
+The wedding was described afterward by Joseph Sr. as "a very private affair" that was officiated by a Jesuit priest.
+The wedding occurred four-and-a-half years after the deaths of Biden's first wife, Neilia Hunter Biden, and his infant daughter, Naomi Christina Biden, in a motor vehicle accident.
+Joe Biden proposed marriage to Jill several times before she accepted, as she was wary of entering the public spotlight, anxious to remain focused on her own career, and initially hesitant to take on the commitment of raising of his two young sons.
+The Bidens spent their honeymoon at Lake Balaton in the Hungarian People's Republic.
+Jill Biden raised Beau and Hunter, and they called her Mom, but she did not formally adopt them.